francocurotto/YDDM-re/documentation/abilities_list.md

 ## FROZEN
 Monster cannot move.

+## MOVELIMIT (LIMIT)
+Monster can move a maximum of LIMIT tiles per turn.

 # Battle Abilities
 ## RAISEATTACK (MAX)
 Attack and raise attack during battle by 10x the number of extra payed crests, to a maximum of MAX.